Management and Marketing

 - Retailing

-- Brand management
+- Brand Management

-- Marketing research
+- Marketing Research

 Marketing majors frequently combine their academic studies with either a co-op or internship work experience.
 General elective credit for such experiences is approved on a case-by-case basis with the criteria being the nature of the experience and its degree of integration into the student's academic program as well as successful completion of internship/co-op preparation activities required by the department.
+Marketing students also often study overseas in our programs in the summer or during a full term with our International partners.

 Faculty

-Associate Professors: Hirunyawipada
+Associate Professors: Lee, Hirunyawipada, Zhang

-Lecturers: Dickey, Eichler, A. Krystofik
+Lecturers: Cupp, Eichler, M. Krystofik

 Bachelor of Science in Business Administration, Marketing (MKT) minimum 125 hours